solana-developers/solana-cookbook/docs/th/integrations/jupiter.md

 ### Setting up the State

-InputMint and OutputMint are state that is added in order for it to be  swapped among each other or can be taken from the user as well.
+InputMint and OutputMint are state that is added in order for it to be  swapped among each other or สามารถ be taken from the user as well.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>